michelesalvador/FamilyGem/README.md

 #### General enhancements
  - Add feature to merge/import other trees from GEDCOM files (such as from Ancestry.com) into Geni
+ - Ability to filter tree search results by whether they are related to a specific person
 ### Undecided (please share your input!)
  - [Tools to help keep trees on multiple platforms (e.g. Ancestry.com) in sync with Geni](../../discussions/5)
  - [Implement Geni discussions integration?](../../discussions/2)